-Agentless Surface Scanning at Scale and Modern DAST in CI/CD¶
+Agentless Surface Scanning at Scale and Modern Security Testing in CI/CD¶

 Escape DAST (Dynamic Application Security Testing) is a feature that automatically tests APIs and Web Applications (including SPAs) for security weaknesses.
 By using Escape ASM’s detailed output (including automatically generated API Schemas from code or frontend assets), the Escape DAST engine works with the knowledge it needs to run meaningful business logic security tests.
 It can run at scale directly on all exposed APIs and Web Apps discovered by the ASM or as a configurable Modern DAST right in the CI/CD pipeline during the development phase.